We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

 A hardy small tree with attractive narrow foliage and white papery bark.
 The flower spikes are generally white and the tree forms a weeping habit.
 An excellent garden and street tree.
 Typically grows to 5- 6 m in cultivation.

-Prefers a light moist soil in an open sunny position, drought frost and wind resistant.
+Prefers light, moist soil in an open sunny position, drought frost, and wind resistant.

 Endemic to New South Wales and Queensland.

 Note: A paper by Lyn Craven of the Australian National Herbarium in 2006 argues that the differences between the genera Callistemon and Melaleuca are insufficient to warrant them being retained separately and that they should be combined.